po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 Thats about it!
 If you run `git --log` again you can see that the commit has been applied to your `feature/mybranch` branch with a new hash.

 It is possible to stage the changes and not commit right away if you so choose.
 This can be accomplished with the `-n` flag.
-An example use case for this would be when you want to edit something before committing the cherry pick.
+An example use case for this would be when you want to edit something before committing the cherry-pick.

 ```sh
 git cherry-pick f18756a -n